The Archives bring Congregant predecessors to life.

 This Church participated in the history of Port Richmond from its agrarian beginnings, through the development of its waterfront, through battles and espionage in the American Revolution, to its waves of immigration, to its fabled twentieth-century reputation as the Fifth Avenue of Staten Island, to its present challenges.

-All the while we were in the forefront of the movements for Independence, the Birth of our Nation, Emancipation, Women’s Suffrage and Racial Equality - to name just a few.
+All the while they were in the forefront of the movements for Independence, the Birth of our Nation, Emancipation, Women’s Suffrage and Racial Equality - to name just a few.

 The human story behind the history can be read between the lines in our collection of receipts, manuscripts, land papers, record books and even notes scribbled on small pieces of paper.

-our collection with the final goal of digitizing it for all to use.
+their collection toward the final goal of digitizing it and putting it on line.

 Peter and Annetje --members of the Dutch Reformed Church

 of Gowanas, which disbanded in 1968 -- sold their land on Staten Island.